Family of fallen soldier going to Super Bowl thanks to 49ers’ George Kittle

 ELK GROVE, Calif.
-(KRON) — San Francisco 49ers tight end George Kittle surprised a family of a fallen military veteran with the trip of a lifetime.
+(KSEE/KGPE) — San Francisco 49ers tight end George Kittle surprised a family of a fallen military veteran with the trip of a lifetime.

 The LaMar family is heading to Miami next Friday for the Super Bowl.